-Ethiopia is a fascinating country, rich in history and culture and blessed with natural splendour.
-An ancient land from where modern humans are believed to have emerged, home to the remnants of past civilisations and centuries old but still extant tribal customs and religion, a journey to Ethiopia rewards the traveller with its enthralling natural, cultural and historical diversity.
+Ethiopia is a fascinating country which is rich in history, culture and natural splendour.
+Ethiopia holidays take you to an ancient land where modern humans are believed to have emerged, being home to the remnants of past civilisations, as well as centuries-old extant tribal customs and religion, rewarding travellers with enthralling diversity.

-Much of the fascination of Ethiopia lies in the various historical sites in the north of the country.
-The most famous is Lalibela where the rock-hewn churches that were carved between the 10th and 12th centuries, “with the help of angels”, are still in use today and are important places of pilgrimage for Ethiopia’s Orthodox Christians.
-Each of the 11 churches of this UNESCO World Heritage Site is unique and carved from a single piece of granite with some connected by underground tunnels with caverns and galleries hewn from the rock.
+Much of the fascination with Ethiopia lies in the various historical sites in the north of the country.
+The most famous is Lalibela, where the rock-hewn churches that were originally carved between the 12th and 13th centuries, “with the help of angels” are still in use today and are important places of pilgrimage for Ethiopia’s Orthodox Christians.
+Each of the 11 churches of this UNESCO World Heritage Site is unique and carved from a single piece of granite, with some connected by underground tunnels featuring interesting caverns and galleries hewn from the rock.

-Southern Ethiopia not only has great scenic beauty in its forests, mountains and Rift Valley lakes but is also culturally fascinating with numerous tribes living in the Omo Valley.
-There is a string of lakes found in the Great Rift Valley including Langano, which has a mountain backdrop and is a popular relaxation spot for watersports and bird watching, and Chamo and Abaya in the Nech Sar National Park.
-Bale Mountain National Park features diverse scenery and ecosystems including grasslands, forests, alpine moorland and the Sanetti plateau, home to the rare Ethiopian wolf.
-In the woodland and riverine forests of Mago National Park kudu, dik-dik, waterbuck and even elephant can be found and the park is also home to the Mursi, one of the most famous tribes of southern Ethiopia whose women stretch their lower lips with clay plates.
-Other tribes that can be visited include the pastoralist Hamer known for their beaded leather skirts, the Dasenetch with their dramatic scarification and the Konso renowned for their colourful, hand-woven clothes.
+Bale Mountains National Park features diverse scenery and ecosystems including grasslands, forests, alpine moorland and the Sanetti Plateau, which is home to the rare Ethiopian wolf.
+In the woodland and riverine forests of Mago National Park, kudu, dik-dik, waterbuck and even elephant can be found.
+Meanwhile, the park is home to the Mursi, one of the most distinctive tribes of southern Ethiopia, where women practise the old tradition of stretching their lower lips with clay plates.
+Other tribes include the pastoralist Hamer, known for their colourful skirts, the Dassanech, with their dramatic scarification and the Konso, recognisable by their colourful, hand-woven clothes.

 There is a lighter rainy season from February to April but travel is still possible at this time.